 Stamped Heat Sinks

 Through sheet metal operations, aluminum heat sinks can be created by stamping and soldering.
 Stamped heat sinks are generally used where high-power is not involved.
-The benefits range from their low cost to ease and speed of production, while the downsides is their inability to deal with high-performing set-ups.
+The benefits range from their low cost to ease and speed of aluminum molds for injection molding, while the downsides is their inability to deal with high-performing set-ups.

 Composite heat sinks